“I’m not ashamed of being from Wisconsin. Just of being from Kenosha. It’s a terrible place.” –Orson Welles

 Welles and Hayworth divorced on November 10, 1947.
 During his last interview, recorded for The Merv Griffin Show on the evening before his death, Welles called Hayworth “one of the dearest and sweetest women that ever lived … and we were a long time together—I was lucky enough to have been with her longer than any of the other men in her life.”
 Prior to his marriage to Hayworth, Welles was wedded to Virginia Nicolson for six years.
 After divorcing Hayworth, Welles would later be married to Paola Mori for thirty years.
 Each of his marriages produced one child.
 His children were Christopher Welles Feder, Rebecca Welles Manning, and Beatrice Welles.

 In addition to launching a massively successful career in film, Orson later took on several television projects.
-One series was Orson Welles’ Sketch Book, a series of six 15-minute shows featuring Welles drawing in a sketchbook to illustrate his reminiscences for the camera, and the second was Around the World with Orson Welles, which showcased his travels throughout Europe.
-Welles returned to Hollywood, where he continued to self-finance his film and television projects.
-While offers to act, narrate and host continued, Welles also found himself in great demand on television talk shows.
-He made frequent appearances for Dick Cavett, Johnny Carson, Dean Martin and Merv Griffin.
+One series was Orson Welles’ Sketch Book, featuring Welles drawing in a sketchbook and sharing anecdotes with the audience.
+Around the World with Orson Welles, which showcased his travels throughout Europe.
+Welles returned to Hollywood and continued working on his own projects while making guest appearances for Dick Cavett, Johnny Carson, Merv Griffin, and many more talk show hosts.

 On the evening of October 9, 1985, Welles recorded his final interview on the syndicated TV program, The Merv Griffin Show, appearing with biographer Barbara Leaming.
 “Both Welles and Leaming talked of Welles’s life and the segment was a nostalgic interlude,” wrote biographer Frank Brady.
 Welles returned to his house in Hollywood and worked into the early hours typing stage directions for the project he and Gary Graver were planning to shoot at UCLA the following day.
 Welles died sometime on the morning of October 10, following a heart attack.